2010 United Kingdom general election: Bigotgate

 On 28 April, Gordon Brown met Gillian Duffy, a 65-year-old woman and lifelong Labour voter from Rochdale, a Labour–Liberal Democrat marginal seat.
 She asked him about vulnerable people supposedly not receiving benefits because immigrants were receiving them, adding: "You can't say anything about the immigrants because you're saying that you're ... but all these eastern Europeans what are coming in, where are they flocking from?"
 Brown replied: "A million people have come from Europe but a million British people have gone into Europe."
 In a private conversation with his communications director Justin Forsyth following the meeting, Brown described Duffy as "just a sort of bigoted woman that said she used be Labour.
 I mean it's just ridiculous."

 Brown's remarks were inadvertently recorded by a Sky News microphone he was still wearing, and widely broadcast.
-Labour sources later stated that Brown had misheard Duffy and thought she had asked, "where are they from?"
+Labour sources later stated that Brown had misheard Duffy and thought she had asked, "where are they fucking from?"
 Soon after the incident, Brown talked to Jeremy Vine live on BBC Radio 2 and publicly apologised to Duffy.
 American comedian Jon Stewart commented that the clip showed the moment when Brown's "political career leaves his body".
 Brown subsequently visited Duffy to apologise in person.
 Upon emerging, he described himself as a "penitent sinner", while Duffy refused to speak to the press and would not shake hands with him in front of the cameras.
 She said the incident had left her feeling more sad than angry and that she would not be voting for Labour or any other party.
 The incident was subsequently dubbed "Bigotgate", which was later added to the Collins English Dictionary.
 Despite this, Labour went on to gain the Rochdale seat from the Liberal Democrats, one of the few gains they made in the election.